whats2000/paper2slides/README.md

     # Then edit .env with your keys
     ```

-4. Build and run the application using Docker Compose:
+4. Build and run the Streamlit app using Docker Compose:
     ```sh
-    docker-compose up --build
+    docker-compose up paper2slides
     ```

    This will start the Streamlit app on `http://localhost:8501`.